Concrete, Colorado

 Concrete was one of three factory towns around the present-day Holcim plant in eastern Fremont County, Colorado, United States.
 The other two are Portland and Cement.
 All three are located south of Penrose, Colorado, and east of Florence, Colorado, along State Highway 120.

 History

 The town was founded in 1905.
 The Concrete, Colorado, post office operated from May 28, 1908, until May 31, 1921.
 The Penrose, Colorado, post office (ZIP code 81240) now serves the area.

-Geography

-Concrete is located in Fremont County at coordinates and elevation 5036 ft.